shreyas-nikam/67cf351fe6c449e86c62e545/README.md

 # Trigonometric Functions of Any Angle Exploration

-This Streamlit application helps users explore trigonometric functions for any angle.
-It is designed to support learning through interactive visualizations and computations of sine, cosine, tangent, cosecant, secant, and cotangent functions.
+This Streamlit application provides an interactive exploration of trigonometric functions for any angle.
+The app is organized as a multipage application, each focusing on different functionalities such as angle input, unit circle visualization, and interactive charts.

 ## Features

-- Enter an angle using a text box or slider.
-- Switch between degrees and radians.
+- **Angle Input and Computation:** Input an angle (in degrees or radians) and view computed trigonometric values (sine, cosine, tangent, cosecant, secant, cotangent).
-- Visualize the angle on a dynamically plotted unit circle.
+- **Unit Circle Visualization:** Visualize the unit circle with the input angle marked.
-- Compute and display all primary trigonometric function values.
-- Interactive charts showing trends in trigonometric functions.
+- **Interactive Charts:** Dynamic charts display how trigonometric functions change over a full cycle.

 ## How to Run

+### Locally
-1. Install the required dependencies by running:
+1. Install required libraries:
    ```
    pip install -r requirements.txt
    ```
-2. Run the application with:
+2. Run the application:
    ```
    streamlit run app.py
    ```

-## Docker Usage
+### Using Docker
-This repository includes a Dockerfile and a docker-compose.yml file.
-To run using Docker:
 1. Build the Docker image:
    ```
-   docker-compose build
+   docker build -t trig_app .
    ```
-2. Run the container:
+2. Start the container using docker-compose:
    ```
    docker-compose up
    ```

-The app will run on the internal port 8501.
+## Folder Structure

+- `app.py`: Main entry point.
+- `pages/`: Contains additional pages for the multipage app.
+- `Dockerfile`: Docker image definition.
+- `docker-compose.yml`: Docker Compose configuration.
+- `requirements.txt`: Python dependencies.

+## Explanation

+This interactive app is designed to help users explore and understand trigonometric functions using dynamic visualizations and real-time interactivity.